 Then undo the Screw carefully.
-I generally tend to very slightly tighten the screw to break any seal that has formed and then undo the end of the ratchet to get the screw moving.
+I generally tend to very slightly tighten the screw to break any seal that has formed and then undo the screw.
+The hub may still move, so I start with a few sharp taps on the end of the ratchet to get the screw moving.